-Stage 4 course: A level - Students should have a good intermediate level of French.
+Students should have a good intermediate level of French.
 They should be fluent (not rusty) and have a solid grasp of grammatical structures and vocabulary.
-Please not that a GCSE level is not high enough for this one-year course.
-Interviews start from July (see details above).
+Please note that a GCSE level is not high enough for this one-year course.
+Interviews will be held on 18th July and 5th September.
 Please check the website for details and book early as places are limited.

-Active participation is expected and regular homework should be done to enable the tutor to give you.
+Active participation is expected and regular homework should be done to enable the tutor to give you feedback.